honeycombio/refinery/config.md

 If set, this must be a memory size.
 64-bit values are supported.
 Sizes with standard unit suffixes like "MB" and "GiB" are also supported.
+The full list of supported values can be found at https://pkg.go.dev/github.com/docker/go-units#pkg-constants.
 See MaxMemory for more details.

 - Eligible for live reload.